Liz-cloud-zz/CPP_A3/README.md

 		  * "-t"-> set threshold for component detection
 		  * "-s"-> set minimum and maximum valid component size
 		  * "-w"-> write output all reatined componets
-		  * "-p"-> print out all the component data (entries do not have to be sorted) as well 				   as the total component number and the sizes of the smallest and largest 				   components
+		  * "-p"-> print out all the component data (entries do not have to be sorted) as well as the total component number and the sizes of the smallest and largest components UnitTesting.cpp:-> Used for unit testing of the PGMimageProcessor class by testing its constructors

 Makefile:-> compiles ConnectedComponent.cpp PGMimageProcessor.cpp and driver.cpp into object files then proceeds
            link them to create an executable file called "findcomp.exe"